spacetelescope/rad/CONTRIBUTING.rst

 - Passing all continuous integration (CI) checks, or if downstream CI checks are failing due to the changes, linked PRs on the upstream repositories resolving those issues which have also been approved.
-- The regression tests pass or failures explained by the changes.
+- The regression tests passes or failures explained by the changes.
 If you do not have access to the regression test repository, please ask a maintainer to help you with this step.
 - If necessary, a discussion may occur at the weekly RAD meetting concerning the